SaraMc12/Reading_list/README.md

 * all the documentation

-* npm packages
+* npm packages (quick note, the npm package inquirer, as of now has a small bug in it making "message:" unable to work, so for the time being I have created a console.log to log the message "what book do you want to add to the reading list" I felt that was an important part of the UX and wanted to keep it in.)

 * Github

 * My human and non human support system.

-### Thank you to whomever is reading this ReadMe file.
-I figured I would try and add a bit of fun as you probably have to read a lot of these over the next few weeks.
+### Thank you again for reading this ReadMe file.
+Since I had to make some updates I tried to keep it on the amusing side for you as well.
 ### Looking forward to your feedback

 ### -Sara :)